 What Science Can and Can’t Prove - Yet

-Because commercial dog food has only been around for a relatively short amount of time, there has been no large scale studies to prove the safety of the food - especially over the long term.
+Because commercial dog food has only been around for a relatively short amount of time, there have been no large scale studies to prove the safety of commercial dog food - especially over the long term.

 So while it’s a known fact that vitamin and mineral deficiencies cause illness it is still not a known “fact” if certain commercial dog foods increases a dog's risk for illness - especially in the long term.